opynfinance/GammaProtocol/docs/contracts-documentation/pricers/WstethPricer.md

 #### Return Values:

-- price of 1e18 stETH in USD, scaled by 1e8
+- price of 1 wstETH in USD, scaled by 1e8

 ### Function `setExpiryPriceInOracle(uint256 _expiryTimestamp) external`